UniMath/agda-unimath/src/foundation/cones-over-cospan-diagrams.lagda.md

 ### Parallel cones over cospan diagrams

+Two cones are considered {{#concept "parallel"}} here if they have the same domain and their cospans are homotopic keeping the cospanning type fixed.

 ```agda
 module _
   {l1 l2 l3 : Level} {A : UU l1} {B : UU l2} {X : UU l3}